Juliet-Simpson/Save-The-Dolphins/README.md

 - The imagery of food has been chosen to look as appetizing as possible.
 The images of catering trailers have been chosen to look aesthetic and appealing for an event on the home page and practical and well equipped in the gallery.

+- Use has been made of font awesome icons to add to the visual appeal and intuitive understanding of the site.

 ## **Features**
 ---
 - The site is responsive on all devices.

-- It features:
-    * A navigation menu which collapses to a dropdown on mobiles.
+- A navigation menu which collapses to a dropdown on mobiles.

-    * Buttons as an alternataive for navigating around the site or opening the menus in a new tab.
+- Buttons throughout as an alternataive for navigating around the site.

+- An about page.

+- A photo gallery carousel.

+- A menu page with buttons to open pdf versions of the menus in a new tab.

+- A link to open a downloadable full menu in a new tab in the footer on all except small mobile screens.

+- Links to Facebook and Instagram in the footer.

+- Screen reader information and ARIA attributes where relevant.

 ## **Features left to implement**
 ---
-In the future I would like the content to drop below the navigation dropdown, to add some more subtle hover effects to the buttons and footer links and an animation when the homepage loads of the jumbotron entering the screen from the left.
+- Content to drop below the navigation dropdown.

+- Add some more subtle hover effects to the buttons and footer links.

+- An animation when the homepage loads of the jumbotron entering the screen from the left.

 ## **Technologies Used**
 ---